m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

   to sign requests with AWS Signature Version 4.
 The `/membership` endpoint is secured by IAM authorization, so only authenticated users can invoke it.

-- The `amazon-cognito-identity-js` package is used to communicate with the user pool and identity pool to handle the sign-up, sign-in, token refresh, etc.
+- The `amazon-cognito-identity-js` package is used to communicate with the user pool to handle the sign-in.

 ## Improvements

 - Replace the `amazon-cognito-identity-js` package with the compatible V3 version of the AWS SDK.
   - To communicate with the Cognito User Pool - [client-cognito-identity-provider](https://www.npmjs.com/package/@aws-sdk/client-cognito-identity-provider)
-  - To communicate with the Cognito Identity Pool - [client-cognito-identity](https://www.npmjs.com/package/@aws-sdk/client-cognito-identity)
 - Update the sign-up flow to use PKCE (Proof Key for Code Exchange).